 Pedigrees are the breeder’s roadmap.
 They tell us where we’ve been, and they can help guide us in the future.

 What kind of traveler are you—the adventurous type who takes off without a map and explores unknown byways, or the planner who carefully maps a journey with a very specific destination?
 Or are you so trustful and dependent of GPS that you fail to notice the landscape or landmarks along the way?
-Are you an embracer of new and challenging destinations, or are you the type who is comfortable going to the same vacation spot year after year?
+Do you embrace new and challenging destinations, or are you the type who is comfortable going to the same vacation spot year after year?

 Travel and pedigrees have a lot in common.
 With travel, maps can show us the most direct route or take us on a scenic byway, and they can even show us the topography of an area.